What To Wear In Banff In Winter

 Winter Temperatures in the Rockies

 Winter in the Canadian Rockies lasts longer than in most parts of the world, and snow is often on the ground from October to May.
 Banff is a cold place, and we’ve seen snow every month of the year.
-Below are the average temperatures in winter in Banff to give you a better idea.
+Below are the average winter temperatures in Banff to give you a better idea.

-As we stated earlier, these are just the averages; however, Banff is notorious for its Chinook winds which cause wide temperature swings where one day will be a mild 32°F/0°C the next can drop down to a bone-chilling -22°F/-30°C.
+As we stated earlier, these are just the averages; however, Banff is notorious for its Chinook winds, which cause wide temperature swings where one day will be a mild 32°F/0°C the next can drop down to a bone-chilling -22°F/-30°C.

 Weather is unpredictable much further out than a week or two, so you should pack and plan for freezing cold temperatures in the winter and continue to monitor the weather closer to your trip.